A

 Balance Sheet Position:

-• Cash and Equivalents: $7 million (consolidated Ameren Corporation) as of December 31, 2024.
+• Cash and Cash Equivalents: $13 million (as of December 31, 2025)

-• Debt Maturity Profile: Aggregate maturities of long-term debt are $317 million in 2025, $974 million in 2026, $974 million in 2027, $966 million in 2028, and $1,207 million in 2029.
+• Debt Maturity Profile: Aggregate maturities of long-term debt for Ameren Corporation (consolidated) are $973 million in 2026, $974 million in 2027, $966 million in 2028, $1,207 million in 2029, $917 million in 2030, and $14,394 million thereafter, totaling $19,431 million.

 Cash Flow Generation:

-• Cash Conversion Metrics: Not explicitly detailed in the provided text beyond the cash flow statements.
+• Cash Conversion Metrics: Not explicitly disclosed.

 Operational Excellence